Clint Malarchuk: Personal life

+Clint's grandfather, Leonard Henning, was a competitive speed skater who became influential in developing young hockey players after moving to Grande Prairie in 1928.
+Malarchuk is of Ukrainian Canadian descent.

 After his playing career, Malarchuk settled on a ranch near Carson City, Nevada (later Gardnerville, Nevada), where he and his wife at the time raised three kids.
 In mid-2000, he became certified as a veterinary technician and runs a practice as a horse dentist from his ranch.
 A visiting photographer once had his camera flash stolen by Malarchuk's emus.

 Malarchuk's nickname in hockey was "the Cowboy Goalie" because he was active in the Calgary, Alberta-area rodeo scene during the hockey off-season.
 He was depicted riding bareback in a front-page newspaper photo while playing for the Washington Capitals, and he was later given horses as a contractual bonus with the Las Vegas Thunder.
 He also credited his cowboy upbringing for his toughness when returning to play for the Buffalo Sabres.

 Malarchuk released an autobiography called The Crazy Game in November 2014.
-In the United States the book was published with the title A Matter of Inches—How I Survived In The Crease And Beyond.
-The book appeared on the Toronto Star bestsellers list through January 2015. and was made into a documentary film.
+In the United States the book was published with the title A Matter of Inches—How I Survived in the Crease and Beyond.
+The book appeared on the Toronto Star bestsellers list through January 2015, and was made into a documentary film.

 Following its release, Clint and Joanie Malarchuk were public speakers about topics covered in the book such as obsessive-compulsive disorder, support for alcoholics in recovery, suicide prevention, and psychological trauma.
 On May 7, 2015, Malarchuk was a guest speaker at a Canadian Mental Health Association meeting in Oakville, Ontario.
 On August 1, 2015, Clint and Joan Malarchuk were keynote speakers at the International OCD Foundation conference in Boston, Massachusetts.
 They showed the video footage of his sports injury to the audience with the advice that it is potentially triggering to people who are uncomfortable with images of blood and trauma.
 Malarchuk and his wife now travel and engage in a number of league-related and independent events having to do with mental health, OCD, and depression in retired athletes.